puzzle/amm-techlab/content/en/docs/03.0/kafka/kafka.md

 ## Solution

-The needed resource files are available inside the folder *manifests/03.0/3.2/*.
+The needed resource files are available inside the folder [manifests/03.0/3.2/](https://github.com/puzzle/amm-techlab/tree/master/manifests/03.0/3.2) of the techlab [github repository](https://github.com/puzzle/amm-techlab).

-When you were not successful, you can update your project with the solution by executing this command:
+When you were not successful, you can update your project with the solution by cloning the Techlab Repository `git clone https://github.com/puzzle/amm-techlab.git` and executing this command:

 ```s
 oc apply -f manifests/03.0/3.2/